dd9jn/rfc4880bis/crypto-refresh.md

 #### Algorithm-Specific Fields for EdDSA signatures: {#sig-eddsa}

-- MPI of an EC point R, represented as a (non-prefixed) native (little-endian) bytestring up to the field size (fsize) of the curve used.
+- MPI of an EC point R, represented as a (non-prefixed) native (little-endian) octet string up to the field size (fsize) of the curve used.

 - MPI of EdDSA value S, also in native little-endian format with a length up to the field size (fsize) of the curve used.